mguidotto/sass-mixin-rotate/README.md

 sass-mixin-rotate
 =================

-Mixin for rotating text in SASS
+This mixins helps you for rotating element and mantaining the quality of the Text inside

+USE:

+@include fallbackroate(numberdeg)